zer0cheros/docker_ssh_exercise/README.md

 Try ssh into your container by using your ip-adress on your computer, example ssh 192.168.100.1:22.

 Windows-users
-# If you want to connect from another machine in the same network you need to pass a rule in windows firewall.
+# If you want to connect from another machine in the same network you need to add a rule on Windows firewall.
 Enable docker-backend on port 22